dsleo/dsleo.github.io/_posts/2026-01-12-the-adjoint.md

 This changes the nature of the initial input to the app.
 There should be two modes: *explore* and *prove*, with smooth transitions between them.
 In this context, the chat interface is the natural candidate for exploration, enabling dialogue with the AI model.
 But, as before, chat is not the end point.
 We enhance the interaction by constantly scanning for the linguistic components of the mathematical discourse (statements, hypotheses, or examples) so that attempting a proof is always just a click away.

-## A Product Aparté: Interfaces, Models, and Hidden Assumptions
+## Interfaces, Models, and Hidden Assumptions
+With the feature set and interaction modes in place, it’s worth stepping back to examine some broader design considerations.
+How we structure interfaces, integrate AI models, and account for hidden assumptions fundamentally shaped the product.

 **Is every interface converging to a chat?** On one hand, the chat interface is simple, versatile, and almost Zen in its minimalism.
 On the other hand, as the de facto default in a post-ChatGPT world, it can feel lazy and unfocused.
 As noted earlier regarding iteration, relying on chat as the alpha and omega of the user interface often comes with significant drawbacks.